barkanias/tikal-build/README.md

 On this yml, you can see the steps starts with the build, after run, and than the test.
 Assuiming the test goes well - the next step is the output of the image.

+That's it for this task - of course there are many other ways to get this task done, for exapmle with jenkins build jobs (with a different tepmlate but wuth the same steps).